Starting Guide for Singapore SMEs

 Singapore’s vibrant SME ecosystem provides abundant opportunities for entrepreneurs.
 However, it comes with unique challenges that require a good understanding of the country’s specific SME requirements.
 Let’s delve into the three key qualifications for SME status in Singapore:

 Starting any SME in Singapore requires mandatory registration with the Accounting and Corporate Regulatory Authority (ACRA).
-Here is the breakdown of the SME registration process in Singapore:
+Here is the breakdown of the Singapore SME registration process in the country:

 During registration, ACRA requires company officers and owners to provide their residential addresses, which can be accessed by consumers purchasing company reports.
 If you prefer to keep your residential address private, you have the option to use the “Alternate Address” for a fee of $40.